jfcloutier/karma_system/design_notes/acting.md

 A **plan** is a prioritized set of directives designed by a CA and sent to its umwelt CAs to achieve either its own intent or achieve a directive it received from a parent CA.

-An *affordance* is a plan with an effectiveness score justifying its reuse.
+An *affordance* is a plan with an effectiveness score affecting the probability of its reuse.

 Note that the only two "ground" concepts are `goal` and `plan`; `intent`, `directive` and `affordance` are perspectives on goals and plans.